AdobeDocs/campaign-standard.es-ES/help/automating/using/building-a-workflow.md

    >[!NOTE]
    >
    >También puede duplicar actividades existentes copiándolas y pegándolas.
 De esta forma, mantiene la configuración definida originalmente.
 For more on this, refer to [Duplicating workflow activities](../../automating/using/workflow-interface.md#duplicating-workflow-activities).

+Once your workflow activities are linked together, you can personalize the transitions between them with the **label** of your choice.
+Para ello, haga doble clic en la transición para acceder a sus propiedades.

+Moreover, **[!UICONTROL Targeting]** and **[!UICONTROL Data management (ETL)]** activities allows you to define **segment codes** for their outbound transitions.
+Luego puede crear informes basados en estos códigos de segmento para medir la eficacia de sus campañas de inserción.
+For more on this, refer to [this section](../../reporting/using/creating-a-report-workflow-segment.md).

 ## Configuring activities {#configuring-activities}